jecovier/laravel-inertia-routes/README.md

 composer require jecovier/inertia-route
 ```

-Current requirements are
+Requirements:

 - PHP 7.3 | 8
 - Laravel 8
 - Inertia-Laravel 0.3.3

-It's posible that this package works with older versions of PHP, Laravel or Inertia, cause all it does is wrap a Route object.
-But I don't have time to test it, if you try, please let me know 🙌.
+It's posible that this package works with older versions of PHP, Laravel or Inertia, but I don't have time to test it.
+If you try, please let me know 🙌.

 ## What about parameters